Free • No signup Make Someone look like a baby · Free

 If something looks off

-The face looks distorted or uncanny
+The baby version looks creepy or uncanny

 Quick answers